-To accomplish this goal, DesignHammer collaborated with the News Oasis partners to build a searchable geocentric database for independent news publications.
-To populate the database, the Center contacted over 700 independent news publications across the continent to gain organizational information that was not made publicly available.
+To accomplish this goal, DesignHammer collaborated with the Project Oasis partners to build a searchable geographic database for independent news publications.
+To fill the database, the Center contacted over 700 independent news publications across the continent to gain organizational information that was not made publicly available.

 Of the 700+ organizations, 273 individual publications responded with enough data to build out a comprehensive profile for each organization.
 Profiles were still created for the remaining publications but only included publicly available information sourced from the IRS and the organization’s official website.

 Due to the large amount of information that needed to be displayed in the user interface, DesignHammer designed a custom theme for the website in Drupal 9.
-The look and feel of US News Desert was referenced for the News Oasis website design, with additional, sleeker elements added to further modernize the aesthetic.
+The look and feel of US News Deserts was referenced for the Project Oasis website design, with additional, sleeker elements added to further modernize the aesthetic.